 - Something to stir it with: A wooden spoon, silicone whisk, or rubber spatula work.

 Browning butter is pretty quick.
 Place the pieces of butter in your light-colored pan.
-Turn the heat onto medium.
+Turn the stove heat to medium.
 Medium heat ensures the butter cooks evenly, an important factor in the success of this easy process.
 Begin stirring to move the butter around as it melts.
 Once melted, the butter will begin to foam and sizzle around the edges.
 Keep stirring.
-In about 5-8 minutes from when you started (depending on the amount of butter you used), the butter will turn golden brown.
+In about 5–8 minutes from when you started (depending on the amount of butter you used), the butter will turn golden brown.
 The foam will slightly subside and the milk solids on the bottom of the pan will toast.
 It will smell intensely buttery, nutty, and rich.

 Brown Butter Can Burn

-There’s only a few seconds between brown butter and burnt butter, so keep your eye on the stove the entire time.
+There are only a few seconds between brown butter and burnt butter, so keep your eye on the stove the entire time.
 Don’t walk away and don’t stop stirring!
-Once some foam begins to dissolve and you notice the specks on the bottom of the pan have browned, immediately remove the pan from heat and pour the butter into a heat-proof bowl to stop the cooking process.
+Once some foam begins to dissolve and you notice the specks on the bottom of the pan have browned, immediately remove the pan from heat and pour the butter into a heatproof bowl to stop the cooking process.
 If left in the hot pan, the butter will burn.
 Burnt butter is bitter and unappetizing, a far cry from decadent browned butter.

 What Are the Brown Specks in Brown Butter?

 Brown specks in brown butter are toasted milk solids.
-They’re actually where where most of the flavor comes from, so make sure you scrape those out of the pan along with the liquid butter.
+They’re actually where most of the flavor comes from, so make sure you scrape those out of the pan along with the liquid butter.
 Don’t strain out the specks.
 Trust me, you want it all in your recipe!